 Ridgemark Golf Club & Resort Recognized for Environmental Excellence

-HOLLISTER, CA – Ridgemark Golf and Country Club has achieved designation as a “Certified Audubon Cooperative Sanctuary” through the Audubon Cooperative Sanctuary Program for Golf Courses, an Audubon International program.
+HOLLISTER, CA – Ridgemark Golf Club and Resort has achieved designation as a “Certified Audubon Cooperative Sanctuary” through the Audubon Cooperative Sanctuary Program for Golf Courses, an Audubon International program.
 The Ridgemark staff has worked diligently to obtain sanctuary status on this course and is being recognized for Environmental Stewardship by Audubon International.
 Ridgemark Golf Club and Resort is the 59th course in California and the 794th in the world to receive the honor.

-“Ridgemark Golf Club and resort has shown a strong commitment to its environmental program.
+“Ridgemark Golf Club and Resort has shown a strong commitment to its environmental program.
 They are to be commended for their efforts to provide a sanctuary for wildlife on the golf course property,” said Jim Sluiter, Staff Ecologist for the Audubon Cooperative Sanctuary Programs.

 “To reach certification, a course must demonstrate that they are maintaining a high degree of environmental quality in a number of areas,” explained Sluiter.
 These categories include: Environmental Planning, Wildlife & Habitat Management, Outreach and Education, Chemical Use Reduction and Safety, Water Conservation, and Water Quality Management.